 iCan Bike, a program of iCan Shine, is a bicycle camp for individuals with disabilities or special needs where the participant learns how to ride a conventional bicycle.
-This unique camp is offered in partnership with Easterseals Crossroads and Rainbow’s End Optimist Club and takes place at Perry Park Ice Skating Rink (located at 451 E. Stop 11 Road, near Meridian Street intersection).
+This unique camp takes place at Perry Park Ice Skating Rink (located at 451 E. Stop 11 Road, near Meridian Street intersection) during the summer.

 Participants are enrolled in the same 75-minute session each day for 5 consecutive days.
 Sessions start at 8:30 a.m. with the last session starting at 3:35 p.m.

 It is with great disappointment that we are posting notification of the cancellation of iCan Bike 2020.
 In an effort to contain the spread of COVID-19, we made the difficult decision to cancel our traditional camps for the summer of 2020.
 It is with sincere regret that we had to make this decision, but we did so because we value the well being of every camper.

 At Easterseals Crossroads, we understand the importance of iCan Bike and what it means to our riders and their families.
 We know that our iCan Bike program promotes independence and growth for our participants.

 Watch for information about iCan Bike in January 2021!

 The camp is directed by professionals from iCan Bike, but volunteers provide the leg work.
 Spotters are volunteers who walk/run beside the bikers to provide physical support and encouragement.
 We need two volunteers per participant, which translates to a tremendous need for 80 volunteers.

 Interested in volunteering?
 We will have more information in January 2021.

 Children and adults are taught how to ride and transition to a conventional bike within a 5-day period.
 The program utilizes adapted bikes and techniques developed by Dr. Richard Klein, a retired professor of mechanical engineering from the University of Illinois.